ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: An MPI code for Elucid-DESI

 Here, $\rho_{N,c}$ is the final density field obtained by cloud-in-cell (CIC) assignment after $N_{\text{PM}}$ FastPM steps (using the code's internal particle-mesh solver), and $\rho_{si}$ is the corresponding density field at $z$ = 0 from a high-accuracy reference simulation.
 This correction function is applied to the model-predicted density $\rho_{mod}$ field during sampling:

-where $w_c$ is the CIC assignment kernel, $w_g(R_sk)$ is a Gaussian smoothing kernel with scale $R_s$ (introduced to suppress shot noise in the Hamiltonian force calculation), and $N_c$ denotes the number of grids in one dimension.
+where $w_c$ is the CIC assignment kernel, $w_g(R_sk)$ is a Gaussian smoothing kernel with scale $R_s$ (introduced to suppress shot noise in the Hamiltonian force calculation), and $N_c$ denotes the number of grid cells in one dimension.

 These pre-processed inputs—the transfer function $T(k)$ and the target density field—are then supplied to the main reconstruction loop, which carries out the HMCMC sampling to infer the posterior distribution of the initial conditions $\delta_i$.